 One needs to choose a jurisdiction the most loyal to crypto services.
 It is quite a big deal as very few governments have recognized cryptocurrencies so far.
 Countries that welcome cryptocurrencies include the following:

 Most countries dictate that activities related to storing and exchanging cryptocurrencies shall be properly licensed.
-For instance, in Estonia, one would have to obtain two licences: one for crypto wallet operation (storage of cryptocurrency), the other for exchanging crypto for fiat money.
+For instance, in Estonia, you would have to obtain two licences: one for crypto wallet operation (storage of cryptocurrency), the other for exchanging crypto for fiat money.

 As a financial system member, you will be obliged by anti-money-laundering regulations.
 The 5th AML Directive that is to come into legal force on 10 January 2020 in Europe, stipulates severe requirements on identifying customers and their transactions.